yaya2devops/aws-cloud-project-bootcamp/_docs/assets/README.md

 ## Cruddur On PostgreSQL CRUD Activity in Week 4

-This screenshot represents my progress in developing and improving the CRUDDUR's UI/UX functionality  , and serves as a testament to my skills in NoSQL and implementing psql with success:
+This screenshot represents my progress in developing and improving the CRUDDUR's UI/UX functionality, and serves as a testament to my skills in mySQL and implementing psql with success:

 <img src="yayaoncruddur.png">